eriiin/Deepfake-detection-project-for-CS523/README.md

 2.uncomment the save module cell and run the notebooks to train and save modules

-3.run predict with different modules to predict if the image is handled by GANs
+3.run cells below train with different modules to predict the model and get accuracy and results